 Naples FAQ: Your 15 Biggest Questions About Visiting Southern Italy's Capital

 Naples generates more anxious Google searches than almost any European city.
 "Is Naples safe?"
 "Is Naples dirty?"
 "Can I drink the water?"
-I've answered these questions dozens of times for friends, and the answers are usually more nuanced than a yes or no.
+The honest answers are usually more nuanced than a flat yes or no — so here's the full breakdown, question by question.

 Safety & Security